Volunteers are the foundation that keeps IIBA®

 Additionally, as an IIBA volunteer you will make great professional contacts, expand your knowledge and develop your leadership skills.
 Volunteer hours can be used for Certification of Competency in Business Analysis™ (CCBA®) or Certified Business Analysis Professional™ (CBAP®) re-certification.

-- You are willing and able to devote 2 to 6 hours per week to IIBA
+You are willing and able to devote 2 to 6 hours per week to IIBA calls and volunteer related work

-- You are willing and able to attend committee meetings, as scheduled,
+You are willing and able to attend committee meetings, as scheduled, via conference call or in person

 Available volunteer positions within IIBA will be posted as they become available.
 At this time we ask that you only submit to positions available.